Florida State Road 789: John Ringling Causeway

-The John Ringling Causeway is a bridge that extends past the Sarasota Bay, from Sarasota to St. Armands Key and Lido Key.
+The John Ringling Causeway carries SR 789 over Sarasota Bay, from Sarasota to St. Armands Key and Lido Key.
 The 65-foot-tall (20 m) bridge, built in 2003, is a segmental box girder bridge named after John Ringling, one of the founders of the Ringling Brothers Circus and resident of the Sarasota area.

 New Pass Bridge

 The New Pass Bridge is a single-leaf bascule bridge that crosses the New Pass, connecting Sarasota and Longboat Key, Florida.
 The bascule bridge carries John Ringling Parkway, part of SR 789, and it was built in 1986, replacing the original bridge built in 1929.

 Longboat Pass Bridge

-The Longboat Pass Bridge is a single-leaf bascule bridge that crosses the Longboat Pass, connecting Longboat Key and Bradenton Beach, Florida.
-The bridge also carries Gulf of Mexico Drive, part of SR 789.
-It was built in 1957, replacing an old swing bridge built in 1921.
+The Longboat Pass Bridge carries SR 789 over Longboat Pass, connecting Longboat Key and Bradenton Beach, Florida.
+It was built in 1957, replacing an old swing bridge that existed from 1926 to 1932.